LucasLR2/Shizen/README.md

 ## 🎯 Roadmap

 - [x] Clipboard Manager implementation
-- [ ] Pomodoro Timer with animated hourglass and particle effects
+- [ ] Pomodoro timer with eye-catching clock and particle effects
 - [ ] Search and filter functionality for accounts
 - [ ] Configuration page with basic settings
 - [ ] Profile page with basic options